emackie-eddaic/nestjs-services/packages/nestjs-decorators/README.md

 ### `ParseBigIntPipe`

-Pipe parameters as bigint values, raising `BadRequestException` if unable to tranform.
+Pipe parameters as bigint values.
+A `BadRequestException` is thrown if unable to tranform.

 ```typescript
 import { ParseBigIntPipe } from '@eddaic/nestjs-decorators';